 Priority groups are not fixed over time and may change according to emerging epidemiological trends.
-We will review the evidence for these priority groups in 2025 when we update the targets for the action plan in accordance with the latest UNAIDS strategy.
+We will review the evidence for these priority groups over time and make any changes based on local and global evidence.

 Actions implemented under this plan can also be targeted for groups that are not listed as a priority group, where relevant.
 The priority groups, in no particular order, are: